ibm-cloud-docs/secrets-manager/custom-credentials.md

     1. Upload a file or enter the metadata and the version metadata in JSON format.
 8. Click **Next**.
 9. Select the custom credentials engine configuration to use for this secret.
-10. Enter the require values under **Parameters**.
+10. Enter the required values under **Parameters**.
 11. Click **Next**.
 12. Optional: Enable least duration and automatic rotation of your secret.
 13. Click **Next**.
 18. Review the details of your secret.
 19. Click **Add**.

 You can change the value of the parameters later.
-The change will take place once a new secret version is created.
+The change takes place after a new secret version is created.
 You cannot add or subtract new parameters without creating a new configuration.
 {: note}

-## Viewing and updating secret details in the UI
+## Viewing and updating secret details in the console
 {: #custom-credentials-view-update-ui}
 {: ui}